lawlesst/triple-edit/README.md

  * [Select2](http://ivaynberg.github.io/select2/) tagging widgets which allow for the easy lookup of entities and establishing relations with those.
 In the sample application the [FAST](http://fast.oclc.org/searchfast/) web service is used to lookup skos:Concepts.

- * [HTML5 boilerplate](http://www.initializr.com/try) and is repsonsive, which makes it mobile friendly.
+ * [HTML5 boilerplate](http://www.initializr.com/try) is used for responsive templating, which makes it mobile friendly.

 ##Use cases - what could I do with this?